Automatically sync your streaming services!

 Personally, I’m probably just going to do manual scrobbling just for the increased specificity because I don’t think Netflix surfaces timestamps, only dates.

-The pattern of screenscraping is pretty prevalent in industries where APIs aren’t common (like banks ).
+The pattern of screenscraping is pretty prevalent in industries where APIs aren’t common (like banks :flushed:).
 It’s not ideal at all but unless companies create official APIs, there’s not really much of an alternative for accessing what is effectively your own data (although that’s a debate for another time)

 I’ll caveat again.
 Just a normal Trakt user who is a software engineer as a day job, I’m not affiliated with Trakt or Younify so I don’t have any special insights.